JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 - **Cloudtrail Lake**: Managed data lake for cloudtrail events. - Integrates collection, storage, preparation and optimization for analysis and query. - Events are converted to ORC format. - Enables querying cloudtrail data with sql. - To enable it, use 'Create event data store' menu choice in the console. ![alt text](image-253.png)
     - By default, data is retained for upto 7 years. - You can specify event types to be tracked (i.e management events or data events) ![alt text](image-252.png)
     - Querying cloudtrail lake: ![alt text](image-254.png)
+**[AWS CloudTrail Lake is designed specifically for the aggregation, management, and analysis of audit logs across multiple AWS accounts and services.
+It provides a centralized solution that enables enterprises to consolidate their AWS CloudTrail logs in one place.]**

 ### AWS Config